Government of Canada / Gouvernement du Canada

 Effective Dates of Ceasing to Be Employed in the Public Service

-Subject to sections 21 and 22, a participant, other than an elective participant, shall be deemed to have ceased to be employed in the Public Service,
+Subject to sections 21 and 22, a participant, other than an elective participant, is deemed, for the purposes of Part II of the Act, to have ceased to be employed in the public service

-• (a) in the case of a participant other than a participant described in paragraphs (b) to (e), on the day following the last day for which he received pay in respect of his employment in the Public Service;
+• (a) in the case of a participant other than a participant described in paragraphs (b) to (e), on the day after the last day for which they receive pay for their employment in the public service;

-• (b) in the case of a participant who dies, on the day following the day of his death;
+• (b) in the case of a participant who dies, on the day after the day of their death;

 • (c) in the case of a participant who is on authorized leave of absence without pay, on the earlier of

-• (i) the day following the day on which his deputy head advises the Minister in writing that the employee ceased to be employed in the Public Service, and
+• (i) the day after the day on which their deputy head advises the Minister in writing that the participant has ceased to be employed in the public service, and

-• (ii) the day that, according to the provisions of any other Act of Parliament governing employment outside the Public Service, he became a contributor to any other superannuation or pension fund or plan;
+• (ii) the day on which, under any other Act of Parliament governing employment outside the public service, the participant becomes a contributor to any other superannuation or pension fund or plan;

-• (d) in the case of a participant who is on unauthorized leave of absence without pay, the day following the day on which his deputy head advises the Minister in writing that the employee ceased to be employed in the Public Service;
+• (d) in the case of a participant who is on unauthorized leave of absence without pay, on the day after the day on which their deputy head advises the Minister in writing that the participant has ceased to be employed in the public service;

-• (e) in the case of a participant who is under suspension pursuant to the provisions of any Act of Parliament, the day he ceased to be employed in the Public Service as certified by his deputy head to the Minister; and
+• (e) in the case of a participant who is under suspension under any Act of Parliament, on the day on which they cease to be employed in the public service as certified by their deputy head; or

-• (f) in the case of a participant who ceases to be required to contribute under Part I of the Act by reason of becoming a person described in paragraph 5(1)(g) or (h) or subsection 5.1(1) of the Act, the day following the last day on which he or she was required to contribute.
+• (f) in the case of a participant who ceases to be required to contribute under Part I of the Act by reason of becoming a person described in paragraph 5(1)(g) or (h) or subsection 5.1(1) of the Act, on the day after the last day on which they are required to contribute.

 • (g) [Repealed, SOR/99-378, s.
 7]

-• (1) A participant who is a sessional employee shall be deemed to have ceased to be employed in the Public Service on the first day of the session of Parliament immediately following the session in which he was actively employed unless
+• (1) A participant who is a sessional employee is deemed, for the purposes of Part II of the Act, to have ceased to be employed in the public service on the first day of the session of Parliament immediately following the session in which they were actively employed unless

-• (b) the Speaker of the House of Parliament in which he is or was employed advises the Minister in writing that the employee will cease or has ceased to be employed on a day earlier than that first day.
+• (b) the Speaker of the House of Parliament in which they are or were employed advises the Minister in writing that the participant will cease or has ceased to be employed on a day earlier than that first day.

 • (2) Subsection (1) does not apply to a sessional employee in respect of a special or emergency session of Parliament at which the employee is not required to perform any services.

-A participant who is a seasonal employee shall be deemed to have ceased to be employed in the Public Service on the first day he is required to return to duty following the season in which he was actively employed unless
+A participant who is a seasonal employee is deemed, for the purposes of Part II of the Act, to have ceased to be employed in the public service on the first day on which they are required to return to duty following the season in which they were actively employed unless

-• (b) his deputy head advises the Minister in writing that the employee will cease or has ceased to be employed on a day earlier than that first day.
+• (b) their deputy head advises the Minister in writing that the participant will cease or has ceased to be employed on a day earlier than that first day.

 Retroactive Increases in Salary

-Where a retroactive increase is authorized in the salary of a participant, such increase shall be deemed to have commenced to have been received by him on the first day of the month following the month in which
+For the purposes of the definition salary in subsection 47(1) of the Act, the day on which a retroactive increase in salary is deemed to have commenced to have been received by a participant is the first day of the month after the month in which

-• (a) the Governor in Council or the Treasury Board, as the case may be, approves such increase; or
+• (a) the Governor in Council or the Treasury Board, as the case may be, approves that increase; or

-• (b) written approval of such increase was duly issued by the appropriate authority in any case where approval of the Governor in Council or the Treasury Board is not required.
+• (b) written approval of that increase is duly issued by the appropriate authority, if the approval of the Governor in Council or the Treasury Board is not required.

 Proof of Age and Marital Status

-• (1) For the purposes of Part II of the Act, proof of age shall be established in the same manner and at the same time as it is established under section 48 of the Public Service Superannuation Regulations.
+• (1) For the purposes of Part II of the Act, proof of age of the participant is to be established in the same manner as it is established under section 48 of the Public Service Superannuation Regulations before any benefit is to be paid on the participant’s death.

 • (3) No benefit shall be paid upon the death of a participant to any person purporting to be the widow of the participant until proof of marital status has been established in accordance with section 49 of the Public Service Superannuation Regulations.